groq/deployment/README.md

 # Groq Deployment Tools

-This respository includes various scripts and playbooks that can help users with setting up Groq systems and software.
+This repository includes various scripts and playbooks that can help users with setting up Groq systems and software.

 ## Docker